(Deep Learning’s Deep Flaws)’s Deep Flaws

 As both Michael I. Jordan and Geoff Hinton have recently discussed, deep learning's great successes have attracted a wave of hype.
 The recent wave of negative publicity illustrates that this hype cuts both ways.
 The success of deep learning has rightfully tempted many to examine its shortcomings.
 However, it's worth keeping in mind that many of the problems are ubiquitous in most machine learning contexts.
 Perhaps more widespread interest in algorithms robust to adversarial examples could benefit the entire machine learning community.

-, he is interested in both theoretical foundations and applications of machine learning.
+Zachary Chase Lipton is a PhD student in the Computer Science Engineering department at the University of California, San Diego.
+Funded by the Division of Biomedical Informatics, he is interested in both theoretical foundations and applications of machine learning.
 In addition to his work at UCSD, he has interned at Microsoft Research Labs.